Protest the Hero: Fortress (2006–2010)

+In late May-early June they co-headlined the Tour and Loathing 2007 Tour with co-headliners All That Remains, Blessthefall, Threat Signal and The Holly Springs Disaster.
 After extensive touring the band returned to the studio in 2007 to record their sophomore effort.
 The resulting album featured 10 tracks that showcased the band heading in a more technical metal style than Kezia.
 During the Fortress tour the band released a live album (Gallop Meets the Earth) featuring tracks from their first 2 albums.
 Protest the Hero played Fortress from start to finish at their shows from November 20 to December 23, 2009.
-This stretch marked the last of the band's shows for a while as they took the first part of 2010 to work on a new album, which was to feature a more progressive sound.In September 2006, guitarist Luke Hoskin was detained at the Vancouver–US border for possessing a bag with less than 0.2 grams of marijuana, preventing him from continuing on their tour with Trivium and The Sword.
-In his place the band recruited Marco Bressette from the Canadian rock band Hypodust from September until November 2006.
-In November 2006, Protest the Hero toured with bands Bullet for My Valentine and As I Lay Dying.
-Beginning in the middle of December 2006, they embarked on a cross-Canada tour, named Bring Out Your Shred, with I Hate Sally and The Human Abstract.
-This tour was the first in which Kezia was played in its entirety.
-In late May-early June they co-headlined the Tour and Loathing 2007 Tour with co-headliners All That Remains, Blessthefall, Threat Signal and The Holly Springs Disaster.
+This stretch marked the last of the band's shows for a while as they took the first part of 2010 to work on a new album, which was to feature a more progressive sound.

 In January 2009, Protest the Hero toured with As I Lay Dying, The Human Abstract, and Mychildren Mybride.
 Then they started a European Tour with The Human Abstract and The Chariot.
 In April 2009, they headlined the Heads Will Roll tour in the US with Misery Signals, The Number Twelve Looks Like You, Fall From Grace, and Scale the Summit.
 From September 8–17, 2009, they supported In Flames and Killswitch Engage with Between the Buried and Me.
 On November 21, 2009, at McMaster University in Hamilton, Ontario, the band performed their album Fortress in its entirety for the first time.
 On November 26, 2009, they played in Halifax and on the 27th in Newfoundland, the only two eastern Canada tour dates for the year.
 Before the release of Scurrilous, Protest the Hero toured Europe in February as direct support for The Darkest Hour.
 Born of Osiris and Purified in Blood were the other opening acts on the tour.
 Protest the Hero was the third band announced to be playing at Australia's Soundwave in February/March 2011, and in March and April of that year the band supported the Scurrilous album, headlining a tour across Canada and the United States with Maylene & The Sons Of Disaster and TesseracT.